yuzhoumo/advent-of-code/day06/README.md

 ## --- Part Two ---

-As you finish the last group's customs declaration, you notice that <span title="Don't worry, nobody ever misreads just one word in real life.">you misread one word</span> in the instructions:
+As you finish the last group's customs declaration, you notice that you misread one word in the instructions:

 You don't need to identify the questions to which _anyone_ answered "yes"; you need to identify the questions to which _everyone_ answered "yes"!